tristan-white/dht/README.md

 An assignement that teaches concepts associated with Distributed Hash Tables (DHT).
 This was created as extra credit for UVA's cs4457 course.

-I think looks promising and that we should make an assignment based off of it: https://github.com/gingaramo/python-chord
+This assignment was built based off of code from this repo: https://github.com/gingaramo/python-chord